elixir-crawly/crawly/documentation/configuration.md

 ### fetcher :: atom()

 default: Crawly.Fetchers.HTTPoisonFetcher

-Allows to specify a custom HTTP client which will be performing request to the crawl target.
+Allows to specify a custom HTTP client which will be performing request to the crawler target.

+### port :: pos_integer()

+default: 4001

+Allows to specify a custom port to start the application.
+That is important when running more than one application in a single machine, in which case shall not use the same port as the others.